CM4all/beng-proxy/doc/bp.rst

 --------

 The Debian trigger ``cm4all-apps-changed`` reloads all spawned applications.
-It shall be invoked after updating application packages.
+It shall be invoked after updating application packages (or widgets).

 Tuning
 ======